 Where do students learn about the placement testing in Modern Language?

 Students who have had previous language training in high school, at home, or through living abroad should take the department's placement examination.
-The test is administered in the Language Learning Center, Eisenhower Hall 001 (785-532-1930).
 It generally takes 20 to 30 minutes to complete, and may be taken at any time during the LLC's regular hours of operation.